 - What is the analysis principle? - If it is designed deductively, what is the processing algorithm? - ➤ If a model is realized using machine learning, what is the training algorithm and what are the development data (data collection facilities, how to annotate labels, how much the volume of training data)?
-(See also Section 5.) - How is the final output determined? - What parts are combined or points determined and presented? - ➤ What are the decision thresholds?
+If there is a decision threshold, what is it?
+(See also Section 5.) - How is the final output determined? - ➤ What parts are combined or points determined and presented? - ➤ What are the decision thresholds?